-Advanced methods in electron microscopy such as high resolution bright field and dark field imaging, micro and convergent beam diffraction, analysis of thin film specimens and electron energy loss spectroscopy.
+Prerequisite: MATSCIE 562.
+(3 credits) Advanced methods in electron microscopy such as high resolution bright field and dark field imaging, micro and convergent beam diffraction, analysis of thin film specimens and electron energy loss spectroscopy.
 Two lectures and one three-hour laboratory-discussion session per week.

 MATSCIE 690.
-Research Problems in Materials 2016 • 2017 Bulletin

-Science and Engineering
+Research Problems in Materials Science and Engineering

-Laboratory and conferences.
+(to be arranged) Laboratory and conferences.
 Individual or group work in a particular field or on a problem of special interest to the students.
 The program of work is arranged at the beginning of each term by mutual agreement between the student and a member of the faculty.
 Any problem in the field of materials and metallurgy may be selected.
 The student writes a final report on this project.